 The shipping industry is a business and thus always looking for cost efficiencies.
-Many shipping companies we work with are focussed on adding value to remuneration packages.
-We are seeing an increased trend in offering additional benefits like better rotations (shorter and fairer), leisure facilities on board, free Wi-Fi, and the ability to have family on board.
+Many shipping companies we work with are focused on adding value to remuneration packages.
+We are seeing an increasing trend in offering additional benefits like better rotations (shorter and fairer), leisure facilities onboard, free Wi-Fi, and the ability to have family on board.
 Faststream has found that these all feature as the most desired benefits that candidates have requested in 2018.

 Some shipping companies are looking at alternative nationalities for cost efficiencies to attract candidates to their roles.
 Businesses have had to change their way of recruiting and can no longer be dependent on sourcing single nationalities and need to open their requirements to a global workforce.
 As more traditional seafaring candidate rich countries have become more developed, we expect to see a noticeable decrease in people moving into seafarer careers when other opportunities are increasing, especially IT and telecommunication jobs ashore.